alphagov-mirror/gsp/docs/architecture/adr/ADR045-dev-namespaces.md

 of namespaces that allow for deployments from arbitrary branches or from local `kubectl apply` actions.

+In the past service teams have made use of the Sandbox cluster for some of this testing where we allow them Cluster Admin permissions.
+However the primary function of the Sandbox cluster is to test changes to the platform itself and so is often down or otherwise degraded, which also slows service team development down.

 This presents several security problems that need to be addressed.

 The in-cluster concourse:

-* must not be able to create or edit daemonsets
+* must not be able to create or edit daemonsets (as tenants should not need to interact with per-node pods that typically need elevated permissions to e.g. manipulate the network stack)
 * must not be able to create pods that use host networking, or run in privileged mode
 * must not be authorised to create any "cluster" scoped resources (e.g.